pyzhy938893/SAQSM/README.md

 ## A spatially adaptive regularization constraint based three-dimensional reconstruction network for susceptibility imaging
 The implementation of SAQSM for QSM reconstruction network  <br />
-This code was tested on Linux18.04
+This code was tested on ubuntu 18.04

 ## Overall Framework